Adrián Colunga: Playing career

 On 5 August 2010, Colunga was sold to Getafe CF as Kepa Blanco moved in the opposite direction.
 He was loaned to Sporting Gijón in January 2012, scoring three times in 13 starts during his short spell but suffering top-division relegation.

 Colunga transferred to Brighton & Hove Albion on 25 August 2014 for an undisclosed fee, signing a two-year contract.
 He scored on his debut the following day, contributing to a 4–2 away defeat of Swindon Town in the second round of the League Cup.
-He added a further three in the English Championship before the close of the year, with away strikes against Bournemouth (3–2 loss), Norwich City (3–3) and Fulham (2–0).
+He added a further three in the English Championship before the end of the year, with away strikes against Bournemouth (3–2 loss), Norwich City (3–3) and Fulham (2–0).

 Following the appointment of Chris Hughton as new manager, Colunga found first-team opportunities difficult and, in the very last day of the 2015 January transfer window, joined Granada CF on a loan deal lasting until the end of the season, with the option of a permanent transfer in June.
-However, after featuring rarely, he returned to Brighton and eventually had his contract terminated by mutual consent on 7 October.
+However, having featured rarely, he returned to Brighton and eventually had his contract terminated by mutual consent on 7 October.

 On 2 September 2017, the 32-year-old Colunga switched to the Indian Super League with FC Goa after stints with RCD Mallorca and Cypriot club Anorthosis Famagusta FC.
 He made his debut on 16 December, scoring in the last minutes of a 5–1 victory against Delhi Dynamos FC.

-Colunga's contract was terminated by mutual agreement on 25 January 2018, after he refused to play second-fiddle to compatriot Coro.
+Colunga's contract was terminated by mutual agreement on 25 January 2018, when he refused to play second-fiddle to compatriot Coro.
 Four days later, he announced his retirement.

+Coaching career

+On 6 August 2020, shortly after obtaining his coaching licence, Colunga returned to Mallorca as manager of the Juvenil B team.
+The following 25 July, he was appointed at feeder club CD San Francisco in the División de Honor.

+Colunga took over Real Murcia CF's Juvenil A squad on 30 September 2023.
+In February 2024, he left to join Xisco Muñoz's staff at FC DAC 1904 Dunajská Streda of the Slovak First Football League.

+On 14 July 2025, Colunga returned to Murcia, now taking charge of their reserves in the Tercera Federación.
+On 28 October, he was named caretaker of the main squad after Joseba Etxeberria's dismissal.